-Her first book, Comic Print and Theatre in Early Modern Amsterdam: Gender, childhood and the city (Ashgate, 2003), explores shifts in the popular culture traditions of late seventeenth-century Amsterdam, particularly the ways that inexpensive printed imagery worked to define key urban spaces and generate new practices of everyday life.
+Vanhaelen’s first book, Comic Print and Theatre in Early Modern Amsterdam: Gender, childhood and the city (Ashgate, 2003), investigates shifts in the popular culture traditions of late seventeenth-century Amsterdam, particularly the ways that inexpensive printed imagery redefined key urban spaces and generated new practices of everyday life.

-Professor Vanhaelen is co-editor, with Bronwen Wilson (University of East Anglia) of a special issue of the journal Art History titled The Erotics of Looking: Materiality, Solicitation and Netherlandish Visual Culture (November 2012).
-The volume presents a collection of provocative essays by leading scholars of art that delve into ways that material and pictorial qualities of descriptive artworks appeal to beholders to become involved with them.
+Vanhaelen is co-editor, with Bronwen Wilson (UCLA) of a special issue of the journal Art History titled The Erotics of Looking: Materiality, Solicitation and Netherlandish Visual Culture (November 2012).
 Exploring complex interrelations between making, displaying, and engaging with paintings and prints, the volume brings forward mechanisms through which visual imagery fostered new forms of association in early modern Europe.

 Other publications include:

 “Boredom’s Threshold: Dutch Realism”, Art History, vol. 35, no. 5, November 2012, 1004-1023.